meredithspalmer/NatGeo-AI/MegaDetector.md

 ### Instructions for Mac

-Open up your terminal; you should see "(base)" at your command prompt.
+*First time*: open up your terminal; you should see "(base)" at your command prompt.
 Now run:

 ```batch
 mkdir ~/git